zackslash/Xcode-Proj-Adder/README.md

 Currently supports adding these types of files
 .h .m .cpp .mm .swift .png .jpg .mp3 .ttf .ogg

-If you just want the prebuilt tool, it is available in the 'bin' directory.
+If you are after the prebuilt tool, pull the source and it is available in the 'bin' directory.

 **Usage:**
 Run from terminal/script setting the -XCP argument along with one of the other two arguments.